 It is important to note, if you are looking for something to be compatible with other speakers in a home theater set up, it often is suggested that you don’t use a soundbar at all.
 A traditional home theater set up with positioned speakers is going to get you better sound quality, and often for a better price.
 While a soundbar is a superior choice when looking to save space in your set up, or when saving yourself set up costs, it often isn’t seen as the highest quality sound option.
 With that being said, it is a cheap and easy way to upgrade your television sound substantially without a full home theater investment.
 Overall, these advantages and disadvantages shouldn’t keep you from purchasing whatever best fits your space and price range.
 What works for your set up can only be decided by you, since every space is unique!

-Passive soundbars are often confused with longer center channel speakers.
+Passive soundbars are often confused with longer center channel speakers which is why we've written an article about the differences between them.
 The main difference between passive soundbars and center channel is that passive soundbars have 3 channels (left, right, and center) and center channel speakers only have 1 channel.

 This means that only the audio coming from the center channel (usually dialogue and some background noise) will play from the center channel speakers.
 Audio from the left, right and center channels will play from the passive soundbar, this audio is a lot more complex and robust.
 Also, passive soundbars will typically have more speakers than center channel speakers. because they need to produce more audio.